 From a designer’s best friend to a novice’s nightmare, white space should be a major consideration when doing any design work.
 White space, put simply, is the area on your design that has nothing in it, it doesn’t even have to be white, just empty.

 White, or negative, space is one of the most crucial elements when it comes to design work.
 From making sure your text is eligible and organising the hierarchy on your page to creating imaginative designs for your logo, whitespace is key to ensuring your design is appealing to your audience.
 So, where do you begin?
-Well, below is a review of a handy little article put together by Steven Bradley, a freelance web designer, who sort to educate the world on whitespace and its uses.
+Read on for our review of 'How to Use Space in Design' by web designer, Steven Bradley.

 The article continues to break down the three main uses of white space into: putting your elements into groups, identifying the most important parts of the design and making the text easier for your viewers to read.

 Once done with a collective overview of the use of white space, Steven moves to identifying types of white space and the parts that they play in helping make a design an effective communicator of information.
 Steven identifies the two types as “micro” and “macro” whitespace.
 He explains that micro whitespace is what makes the text eligible to the reader, and macro whitespace separates elements in your design to determine the emphasis on each item in the design.